openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 Function: Increases the capacity of this queue.

-Expands the queue capacity by the additional size.
+Expands the queue by additional size.
 No expansion occurs when:
-1. additional is less than or equal to zero
+1. additional ≤ 0
-2. The remaining capacity of this queue is greater than or equal to additional
+2. Remaining capacity ≥ additional

-When the remaining capacity is less than additional, the new capacity will be the maximum value between:
+When remaining capacity < additional, expansion occurs to the maximum value between:
-1. Original capacity multiplied by 1.5 (rounded down)
+1. Original capacity × 1.5 (rounded down)
 2. additional + used capacity

 Parameters: